vmware/vic-product/docs/user_doc/vic_app_dev/overview_of_vic_appdev.md

-# Overview of vSphere Integrated Containers Engine For Container Application Developers  #
+# Overview of vSphere Integrated Containers For Container Application Developers  #

-vSphere Integrated Containers Engine is container engine that is designed to integrate of all the packaging and runtime benefits of containers with the enterprise capabilities of a vSphere environment.
+vSphere Integrated Containers is designed to integrate of all the packaging and runtime benefits of containers with the enterprise capabilities of a vSphere environment.
 As a container developer, you can deploy, test, and run container processes in the same way as you would normally perform container operations.

 The information in this topic is intended for container developers.
-For an extended version of this information, see [Overview of vSphere Integrated Containers Engine for vSphere Administrators](../vic_vsphere_admin/introduction.md) in *vSphere Integrated Containers for vSphere Administrators*.
+For an extended version of this information, see [Overview of vSphere Integrated Containers for vSphere Administrators](../vic_vsphere_admin/introduction.md) in *vSphere Integrated Containers for vSphere Administrators*.

-## Differences Between vSphere Integrated Containers Engine and a Classic Container Environment ##
+## Differences Between vSphere Integrated Containers and a Classic Container Environment ##

-The main differences between vSphere Integrated Containers Engine and a classic container environment are the following:
+The main differences between vSphere Integrated Containers and a classic container environment are the following:

 - vSphere, not Linux, is the container host:
   - Containers are spun up *as* VMs, not *in* VMs.